ragardner/tksheet/DOCUMENTATION.md

 - `state` determines whether or not there is also an editable text window at the top of the dropdown box when it is open.
 - `redraw` refreshes the sheet so the newly created box is visible.
 - `selection_function` can be used to trigger a specific function when an item from the dropdown box is selected, if you are using the above `extra_bindings()` as well it will also be triggered but after this function. e.g. `selection_function = my_function_name`
 - `modified_function` can be used to trigger a specific function when the `state` of the box is set to `"normal"` and there is an editable text window and a change of the text in that window has occurred.
+Note that this function occurs before the dropdown boxes search feature.
+- `search_enabled` (`bool`) when `True` will make modifying the text editor that appears with `state = "normal"` search the dropdown box's values.
+- `validate_input` (`bool`) when `True` will not allow cut, paste, delete or cell editor to input values to cell which are not in the dropdown boxes values.

 ___